shellchocolat/mjollnir-c2.github.io/chocolate-interaction.md

 ![](images/chocolate-interaction/open_chocolate.png)

 As we can see, there is already a task that has been performed !!
-This is because I tell Mjollnir to execute the task **PERSISTANCE_ADD** as soon a new Chocolate registers.
+This is because I tell Mjollnir to execute the task **PERSISTANCE_ADD** as soon as new Chocolate registers.

 Doing so, all my new Chocolates will add persistence to the victime machine they are running on.